ministryofjustice/hmpps-accommodation-services-support-bot/README.md

 The bot uses Github Actions to select a member of the cas-dev team to assign them to application support.
 This is currently a proof of concept project, and may not go anywhere (12/03/2025)

+## How It Works

+Support rotation looks for engineers who are available for the full rotation period Support is assigned for a period of 2 working days by default Weekends are automatically skipped in the rotation schedule The system checks for Slack status (out of office, illness) and configured non-working days Support assignments are not made or changed on weekends

 ## Using the Bot

+### Manually reassigning
+The bot should automatically run every two days and assign three new people to support.
+If it needs to be manually run again, to re-assign - use the [support rotatation schedule workflow](https://github.com/ministryofjustice/hmpps-community-accommodation-services-support-bot/actions/workflows/support-rotation.yml).

+Select "force re-assign"
+Click "Run workflow"

 ### Setting Up Non-Working Days
 You set repeating non working days of the week OR specific dates where you are unavailable to work using the ['manage non working days' action](https://github.com/ministryofjustice/hmpps-community-accommodation-services-support-bot/actions/workflows/manage-non-working-days.yml).